 Work permit

 Registration in the BIG register does not immediately give the right to work in the Netherlands.
-Because you are not a national of an EEA country*, you also need a work permit.
-If you have found work in your profession, your employer must submit an application for a work permit to the UWV Employment Permits Office or the UWV/IND Digital Labor Migration Desk.
+If you are not a national of an EEA country*, you also need a work permit.
+If you have a job offer, your employer must submit an application for a work permit to the UWV Employment Permits Office or the UWV/IND Digital Labor Migration Desk.
 If you have any questions about this, please contact the UWV Employment Permits Office.

-You do not need a work permit or employment permit if your residence document states 'work freely permitted' or 'knowledge migrant'
+You do not need a work permit or employment permit if your residence document states 'work freely permitted (arbeid vrij toegestaan)' or 'knowledge migrant'

 Residence permit

-In addition to a possible work permit, you must have a valid residence document.
+In addition to a work permit, you may also need to apply for have a valid residence document.
 You must contact the Immigration and Naturalization Service (IND) for a residence document.

 *EEA countries are the countries of the European Union plus Iceland, Liechtenstein and Norway.